ktonon/two-medium-model/README.md

 interaction rules of the two media, without introducing new fields or modifying gravity itself.

+## Compensation of LCM Deformation

+In developing the Two-Medium Model, we began with an assumption: the LCM is a continuous, nearly perfectly elastic medium.
+It supports compression, shear, and torsion, and it stores deformation as elastic strain rather than dissipating it through flow or permanent change.
+This assumption is motivated by the observed long-range, low-loss propagation of light, which strongly suggests an underlying medium with minimal internal friction.

+Once this assumption is made, an immediate geometric problem appears.
+If standing-wave particles locally compress or "condense" the LCM, that deformation cannot exist in isolation.
+In an elastic continuum, every compression must be balanced by a compensating deformation elsewhere.
+The question is not whether compensation exists, but **how it is distributed**: sharply or gradually, locally or over large distances.

+At the particle scale, early discussions of 2MM treated standing-wave particles as localized compression structures.
+This picture remains useful, but it implicitly neglected the compensating field.
+If compensation is gradual—as expected in a smooth elastic medium—then each particle must be surrounded by a broad, low-amplitude halo in which the LCM slowly relaxes back toward its ambient state.
+At large distances, this halo dominates; near the core, the nonlinear standing-wave structure dominates.
+In this sense, the original particle picture is a **near-field approximation** that remains valid when interactions are dominated by the core.

+Clues about the nature of compensation appear at larger scales.
+Around planets and stars, the collective effect of vast numbers of standing waves produces a measurable condensation of the LCM, inferred from the bending of light as it passes nearby.
+This tells us that local compressions can add coherently and produce macroscopic effects.
+Crucially, we do not observe sharp shells of "missing" medium around these bodies, suggesting that the compensating deformation is not local or abrupt, but spread smoothly over large volumes.

+When we zoom out further—to clusters, superclusters, and cosmic voids—the picture becomes clearer.
+Most of the universe's volume contains very little matter.
+In 2MM, these voids have already been understood as regions needed to recharge and symmetrize GCM flux.
+They also naturally serve a second role: they provide the vast spatial reservoir required to accommodate the long-range compensating decompression of the LCM.
+Matter-rich regions become zones of net compression bias, while voids act as regions where the medium is correspondingly relaxed.

+Taken together, this suggests a consistent, scale-spanning geometry.
+Standing-wave particles create localized compression cores with broad compensating halos.
+These halos overlap and sum at larger scales, producing measurable effects around stars and planets.
+At the largest scales, the compensation is exported into cosmic voids, whose immense size reflects the gradual, nonlocal nature of elastic balance in the LCM.

+Under this view, earlier treatments of particles and interactions in 2MM remain valid as approximations—especially in the near and far field—but they sit within a deeper picture in which **no deformation is truly local**, and the structure of the universe itself participates in maintaining elastic balance.

 ## Maintaining Matter Balance in an Infinite Universe

 In the Two-Medium Model, the universe is taken to be infinite and in